-Fifty-seven second-year medical students at our institution participated in one of five half-day didactic and simulation workshop as part of a 'Career Exploration Week' single Urology session.
-Students were 57.1% Caucasian, 33.3% male, 87.5% non-Hispanic or Latino, with a mean age of

-24.1 years (SD=1.21).
-Twenty-eight (80%) students reported that they were potentially interested in pursuing a surgical specialty such as Urology prior to the start of the session.
+Fifty-seven second-year medical students at our institution participated in one of five half-day didactic and simulation workshops as part of a 'career exploration week' single urology session.
+Students were 57.1% Caucasian, 33.3% male, 87.5% non-Hispanic or Latino, with a mean age of 24.1 years (standard deviation [SD] 1.21).
+Twenty-eight (80%) students reported that they were potentially interested in pursuing a surgical specialty such as urology prior to the start of the session.
 Additional demographics and descriptive variables of the study sample are reported in Table 1.
-Given that demographics did not differe across groups, metrics have been collapsed for further data analysis moving forward.
+Given that demographics did not differ across groups, metrics have been collapsed for further data analysis moving forward.